Liquid anomalies and Fragility of Supercooled Antimony: Liquid anomalies

-For PCM applications, it is fundamental to determine the temperature dependence of the viscosity and the glass transition temperature of Sb.
-Furthermore, based on the present results on the liquid anomalies and the previous work on Sb-rich alloys, it appears likely that a FST occurs in deeply supercooled Sb.
-However, since the population of the low-temperature liquid remains below 10\% at temperatures above 410 K (see Fig.~\ref{fig:fraction_population_qoct_isochore} in the Appendix), we do not observe a complete transition from the high-temperature to the low-temperature phase within the temperature range accessible to our simulations.
+Our analysis also reveals that a FST is likely to occur in deeply supercooled Sb.
+However, since the population of the low-temperature liquid remains below 30\%, we do not observe a complete transition from the high-temperature to the low-temperature phase within the temperature range accessible to our simulations.

-Supercooled liquids are classified as \emph{strong} or \emph{fragile} according to Angell's plot, which depicts the logarithm of the shear viscosity $\eta$, or, alternatively, of the primary relaxation time $\tau_\alpha$, as a function of the inverse temperature normalized by the glass transition temperature $T_g$.
-The latter is conventionally defined as the temperature at which $\eta(T_g)=\eta^g=10^{12}~$Pa$\cdot$s, or $\tau_\alpha(T_g)=\tau_\alpha^g=100~$s.
-Whether a given material is strong or fragile, is determined by the fragility index $m$, which is defined as the slope of the Angell plot at the glass transition:

-Strong materials exhibit near-Arrhenius behavior: $\eta \propto e^{E_a/k_B T}$ with a constant activation energy $E_a$, i.e. a constant slope in the Angell plot.
-They are typically tetrahedral liquids with strong covalent bonds, such as BeF$_2$, GeO$_2$, SiO$_2$.
-Since the infinite-temperature limit of viscosity is $\eta_\infty\sim10^{-5}\div10^{-3}~$Pa$\cdot$s for most materials \cite{scopigno_is_2003, mauro_viscosity_2009}, the theoretical lower bound for $m$ is $15\div17$ for strong liquids.
-Fragile materials, on the other hand, have a temperature-dependent activation energy $E_a(T)$, which increases at low temperatures, i.e. a convex curve in the Angell plot.
-Their fragility index is higher, the steeper is the viscosity increase close to $T_g$.
-In fragile molecular liquids $m$ ranges from $70\div80$ for meta-toluidine, glycerol and ortho-terphenyl to 160 for triphenyl-phosphate.

-We directly calculate the viscosity $\eta$ and the primary relaxation time $\tau_\alpha$ from the MD trajectories~\cite{gallo2024supercooled}.
-The viscosity is derived from the off-diagonal components of the pressure tensor using the Helfand-Einstein relation, while $\tau_\alpha$ is extracted from the intermediate scattering function, computed at the $q^*$ value corresponding to the main peak of the static structure factor, that is $2\pi/q^*\approx 3~\Angstrom$.
-Details of the calculations can be found in Appendix~\ref{sec:app:dynamics}.
-We find that a linear relation $\eta = G \tau_\alpha$ with $G=1.7\text{ GPa}$ holds above 500 K (see Fig.\ref{fig:tau_vs_viscosity}); small deviations occur at lower temperatures.
-This is not unexpected, since an exact proportionality holds only for $\tau_\alpha(q\to0)$, not for $\tau(q^*)$; the deviations from linearity are a sign that at low temperature collective relaxations over length scales larger than the interatomic distance dominate the dynamics.

-We fit the temperature dependence of the viscosity using five functional forms with different levels of approximations, all based on the Adam-Gibbs (AG) theory \cite{adam_temperature_1965} : i) pure AG, using the liquid's configurational entropy $\Sconf$ computed from the MD simulations; ii) AG using the liquid's excess entropy relative to the A17 crystal ($S^\mathrm{ex}_\mathrm{A17}$) as an approximation of $\Sconf$; iii) AG using the liquid's excess entropy relative to the A7 phase ($S^\mathrm{ex}_\mathrm{A7}$); iv) the Mauro-Yue-Ellison-Gupta-Allan (MYEGA) model \cite{mauro_viscosity_2009}; v) the Vogel-Fulcher-Tamman (VFT) empirical form \cite{scherer_editorial_1992}.
-The results of the five fitting methods, together with the extrapolation of the viscosity to low temperatures, are shown in Fig.\ref{fig:fragility} and summarized in Table \ref{tab:fragility} of the Appendix.
-All methods indicate fragile behavior, with no evidence of a FST.